kanryu/AngularJS-Hub-TypeScript/README.md

+# AngularJS-Hub-TypeScript

-# AngularJS-Hub-TypeScript - basical samples for AngularJS transplanted in TypeScript
+basical samples for AngularJS transplanted in TypeScript

 # How to use

 1. fork me :)
+2. `$ cd AngularJS-Hub-TypeScript`
-2. `sh setup.sh` - installed toolset for this(in Windows, you should run by each line)
+3. `$ sh setup.sh` - installed toolset for this(in Windows, you should run by each line)
-3. `minit serve` or run a raw http-server on the directory
+4. `$ minit serve` or run a raw http-server on the directory
-4. access htmls by your browser
+5. access htmls with your browser
-5. have fun! :D
+6. have fun! :D

 # fork this